 Packages cannot be sent to the Orient at this time.
 When transportation facilities are available a package permit will be issued you.

 Further information will be forwarded you as soon as it is received.

 Howard F. Bresee

 Chief Information Bureau

-– March 1943 – allowed to make a shortwave propaganda broadcast.
+Also in March 1943, Eugene was allowed to make a shortwave propaganda broadcast.
 During it, he said: